AndrewAscone/Resume/index.md

 **Software Developer** | *Oct 2022 - Jan 2023*
 * Admitted in and completed Zip Code Wilmington’s software development program which accepts less than 10% of applicants; completed over 1000 hours of software development projects in immersive, full-stack training using Agile and Scrum methodologies and test-driven development; gained experience with multiple object-oriented programming languages and frameworks.

-*Projects*
+#### *Projects*
-* Group Project: Dialogue Alley - Collaboratively worked on a team of 3 to develop an online forum capable of posting messages, tagging other users, uploading images, and filtering content by user or by hashtag.
+* *Group Project*: Dialogue Alley - Collaboratively worked on a team of 3 to develop an online forum capable of posting messages, tagging other users, uploading images, and filtering content by user or by hashtag.
 Personally contributed to the front-end design using React and creating the REST API with Spring Boot.
 Developed using Java, Spring Boot, React, and MySQL

     [[ Dialogue Alley ]](https://github.com/Formosa-Twitter/DialogueAlley)

-* Personal Project: Demo CRUD Server - Developed and deployed a demo server for managing entries in an H2 database.
+* *Personal Project*: Demo CRUD Server - Developed and deployed a demo server for managing entries in an H2 database.
 Developed using Java, Spring Boot, JQuery, and H2.
 [Live demo deployed using render.com](https://demo-crud-server.onrender.com).

     [[ Demo CRUD Server ]](https://github.com/AndrewAscone/Demo-CRUD-Server)